laceylin2010/seattle-ios-401d3/README.md

 ###[Week 2: Twitter Clone](week-02)
 >We will build a Twitter Clone.
-Our Twitter clone will utilize the Twitter API, Parse the returning JSON, and create the appropriate Model objects.
+Our Twitter clone will utilize the Twitter API, CloudKit the returning JSON, and create the appropriate Model objects.
 We will diplay the Tweets to the user.
   * [Class 1:](week-02/class-1) MVC, Classes, Structs, JSON
   * [Class 2:](week-02/class-2) Accounts and Social Frameworks, HTTP Status Codes, Switch Statements, MainQueue